agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 ![HSP View](hspview.jpg)

-**Hint**: In the NCBI Genome Browser, turn on the “Reference sequence” track.
-When you are zoomed in on a region you want to save, hit on that track’s widget and select “Save track data”.
-The "Gaps" track can also show where genome sequencing data does not exist, in which case you will only be able to determine a partial gene sequence.
+**Note that the co-ordinates in the HSP alignment will help you determine which strand your putative P450 is encoded upon, i.e. forward or reverse strand.**

+In the NCBI Genome Browser, configure the Tracks to include a custom track for your TBLASTN results using your RID and then zoom out until you see all the HSPs.
+If your gene is on the reverse strand, you may want to use *Tools -> Flip Strands*.
+You may also want to turn on the *Six-frame translations* track when you are zoomed in on putative exons so you can better visualize the start and stop codons relative to the splice sites.

+Your goal is to *Set Markers* for each exon in your putative P450 gene, using the TBLASTN hits to guide to you exons and your inspection of the sequences to identify the correct splice sites.
+If you drag/highlight a region of sequence, you can *Set New Marker for Selection* and subsequently rename it, tweak its co-ordinates, and down load the exon nucleotide sequences.

 **Question #5.
 List the query used to initially predict your gene (e.g. CYP4V7 in zebrafish, CYP6A2 in fruit fly).**

 **Question #6.
 List your gene's co-ordinates within the genome assembly (possibly includes introns):**
-* Contig:
+* Contig Accession:
 * Start codon:
 * End codon:
 * Strand: